 How Escrow Relates to Your Real Estate Transaction

-You'll probably hear the word escrow many times during your home buying transaction, and the term can be confusing because it is used to describe different events that take place before and after the real estate settlement, the day of closing when the property becomes yours.
+You'll probably hear the word escrow many times during your home buying transaction.
+The term can be confusing because it is used to describe different events that take place before and after the real estate settlement.
+The property settlement is the day of closing when the property becomes yours and you are handed the keys.

 Escrow During the Home Buying Process